Max Bayard, M.D.

 Christopher Bridges, M.D.

 Assistant Professor & Clerkship Director

 I was born and raised in Greenville, SC.
 I am a Clemson University alum and completed my medical education at the Medical University of South Carolina.
 I completed residency at ETSU Family Medicine in Johnson City and upon graduation stayed on as faculty.
 In medicine, I have found a passion in point of care ultrasound, skin procedures, and preventative medicine.
 I love working with medical students and residents in both the clinic and hospital.
-Outside of work, I enjoy playing disc golf and ball golf, spending time with my family, significant other, and our dog Sweet Pea.
+Outside of work, I enjoy playing disc golf and ball golf, spending time with my family, partner, and our dog Sweet Pea.
 The only thing that comes close to my love of medicine is my love of live music.

 Fereshteh Gerayli, M.D., FAAFP

 I received my M.D. from Mashad University in Iran.
 I practiced in an underserved area, where I provided general medical care, as well as women’s health and non-surgical obstetrics.
 While living in Germany, I became trained in acupuncture and worked there for a few years before moving to the US in 1996.